friends-of-wp/rfc-fwp-01-settings/README.md

 ### During WordPress Installation

-When using the example YAML the WordPress installation process will have an aditional step that allows the user to configure the pre-installed plugin.
+When using the example YAML the WordPress installation process will have an additional step that allows the user to configure the pre-installed plugin.

 ![WordPress installation](/images/WordPress%20installation.png)